 And unfortunately, life has made it all too easy for us to learn this lack of responsibility.
 We are sheltered by so much technology and for the most part, life has become much easier.
 Our childhoods have also become extended to a massive degree and especially in the current generation of youths.

-These days many of us will stay at school until we are 18 and will then attend college for 3, 4 of 6 years after that depending on the number of qualifications we obtain.
-Throw in a gap year and sometimes ‘finding our feet’ and many of us don’t begin our careers until we’re in our mid-to-late-twenties.
+These days many of us will stay at school until we are 18 and will then attend college for 3, 4 of 6 years after that depending on the amount of qualifications we obtain.
+Throw in a gap year and some time ‘finding our feet’ and many of us don’t begin our careers until we’re in our mid-to-late-twenties.